WordPress/test-handbook/get-setup-for-testing/email-testing.md

 Steps to install and use Mailpit:

-1. Create `docker-compose.override.yml` with the following code in root folder of your cloned [WordPress Develop](https://github.com/WordPress/wordpress-develop) Repo
+1. Create `docker-compose.override.yml` with the following code in root folder of your cloned [WordPress Develop](https://github.com/WordPress/wordpress-develop) Repo.

 ```
 services: